Effective issues management prevents challenges from becoming major crises.

 An approach that involves early detection and action helps companies manage their reputation, become proactive with regulators and stakeholders, and identify business opportunities.

-Throughout the stakeholder consultation process, the team involved in communicating with a company’s stakeholders is not only going to hear about topics related to initial consultation parameters, but may also uncover issues and attitudes that were not originally identified.
+Throughout the stakeholder engagement process, the team involved in communicating with a company’s stakeholders is not only going to hear about topics related to initial consultation parameters, but may also uncover issues and attitudes that were not originally identified or anticipated.
+It is essential for organizations to be proactive, and have solutions in place for potential issues that may arise.

-Because a stakeholder consultation project is fluid, the issues management process needs to be amended over time as new and important issues are likely to emerge during the time of the engagement.
+Because a stakeholder engagement project is fluid and adapts over time, the issues management process needs to be amended over time too.
+New and important questions and problems are likely to emerge.
+If they are not managed properly, issues can certainly affect project outcomes.

 Four steps to approaching issues management